Real-time Monocular Depth Estimation on Embedded Systems

-Considerable monocular depth estimation methods are proposed based on convolutional neural networks \cite{DBLP:conf/3dim/LainaRBTN16,DBLP:conf/cvpr/0002000S018,DBLP:conf/cvpr/GurW19} and different types of supervision \cite{DBLP:conf/cvpr/SrinivasanGWNB18,DBLP:conf/cvpr/XianSCL0LL18,DBLP:conf/cvpr/ZhanGWLA018}.
-Current state-of-the-art monocular depth estimation CNN-based methods \cite{DBLP:conf/cvpr/GuiziliniAPRG20,DBLP:conf/iccv/Yang0DS021,DBLP:conf/cvpr/MiangolehDMPA21} have focused almost exclusively on pursuing accuracy, the resulting methods with intensive computation.
-Although these methods have significantly improved accuracy, the cost of doing so is increased by computational complexity and hardly deployed to resource-constrained embedded devices, which is still far from practical deployment.
-Most embedded systems are limited in computing resources and run multiple subtasks (e.g., object detection, depth estimation, and semantic segmentation) in parallel.
-To practical deployment of the monocular depth estimation in autonomous embedded systems, a key challenge is balancing the latency and the accuracy to enable real-time performance even with a limited computing budget.
+Considerable monocular depth estimation methods are proposed based on convolutional neural networks and different types of supervision.
+However, current state-of-the-art CNN-based monocular depth estimation methods~\cite{DBLP:conf/iccv/Yang0DS021,DBLP:conf/cvpr/MiangolehDMPA21} have primarily focused on achieving high accuracy, resulting in computationally intensive methods.
+Although these methods have significantly improved accuracy, achieving it comes at the cost of increased computational complexity, making them impractical for resource-constrained embedded devices.
+Since most embedded systems have limited computing resources and run multiple concurrent subtasks, achieving real-time performance with a limited computing budget while balancing latency and accuracy is a key challenge for practical deployment of monocular depth estimation in autonomous embedded systems.

-Most recent works on efficient depth estimation approaches are devoted to improving the real-time performance of existing monocular depth estimation methods, focusing on the hardware-specific compilation \cite{DBLP:conf/osdi/ChenMJZYSCWHCGK18}, quantization \cite{DBLP:journals/natmi/CoelhoKLZNALPPS21}, and model compression \cite{DBLP:conf/eccv/YangHCZGSSA18}.
-In addition, some works \cite{DBLP:conf/icra/WofkMYKS19,DBLP:journals/tii/TuXLLXHY21} use the existing lightweight backbone design to achieve faster execution, while others \cite{DBLP:conf/icra/0006DGNB22} design an efficient decoding structure to reduce latency.
+Most recent works on efficient depth estimation approaches are devoted to improving the real-time performance of existing monocular depth estimation methods, focusing on the hardware-specific compilation, quantization, and model compression.
+In addition, some works~\cite{DBLP:conf/icra/WofkMYKS19,DBLP:journals/tii/TuXLLXHY21} use the existing lightweight backbone design to achieve faster execution, while others~\cite{DBLP:conf/icra/0006DGNB22} design an efficient decoding structure to reduce latency.

-This paper presents a low latency, high-throughput, high-accuracy monocular depth estimation method running on embedded platforms.
-Our approach addresses the challenge of balancing the accuracy and the latency of monocular depth estimation of autonomous systems.
-We propose two efficient encoder-decoder network architectures, RT-MonoDepth and RT-MonoDepth-S, focusing on high-accuracy with medium-latency design and medium-accuracy with low-latency, respectively.